-Board of Directors and Staff
+Our Board of Directors

 Board members maintain a regular meditation practice and are committed to the vision and mission of The Contemplative Society.
 They are familiar with the Christian contemplative tradition and with the audio and written works of Cynthia Bourgeault and other teachers of the contemplative path.
 They frequently attend various contemplative events and small study groups.

-Working well together is balanced with having fun together, and Board members bring humour, dedication, and commitment to the task of directing the ongoing growth and evolution of The Contemplative Society.
+Working well together is balanced with having fun together, and board members bring humour, dedication, and commitment to the task of directing the ongoing growth and evolution of The Contemplative Society.

 Kim Gye is a business owner and father of two girls.
 He feels that the contemplative practice supports his life goals to be a better father, partner, and employer.
 While he acknowledges the daily practice can be a struggle at times, he finds it has highlighted areas of growth for him.
 Kim feels grateful to support TCS in his role as an Board member since Spring 2012.